sagemath/trac_to_gh/Issue 9238.md

 # Issue 9238: J. Gutow's update to Jmol in the notebook...

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9238

 Original creator: gutow